udik-chudik/BMP280/README.md

 * osrs_t
 * mode

-You have to define all of this fields, because they have not default values.
+You have to define all of this fields, because they do not have default values.
 ### `inactive`
 Defines time interval (in ms) between measurments (data updates).
 Can take the following values:
 * `INACTIVE_05`